 About the author

-Michael Steinberg is the Barnaby Conrad and Mary Critchfield Keeney Professor of History, and Professor of Music and German Studies at Brown University.
-His recent books include The Trouble with Wagner (2018) and the edited volume Makers of Jewish Modernity (2016), which won the National Jewish Book Award for nonfiction.
+Michael P. Steinberg is the Barnaby Conrad and Mary Critchfield Keeney Professor of History, and Professor of Music and German Studies at Brown University.
+His recent books include The Trouble with Wagner (2018) and the coedited volume Makers of Jewish Modernity (2016), which won the National Jewish Book Award for nonfiction.